OneBadUnit/AEGIS/docs/AEGIS_DECISION_LOG.md

 Volume without quality produced misleading results.
 A story covered by five Tier-3 right-oriented outlets (e.g., five Daily Wire-adjacent sites) would outscore a story covered by AP + BBC + NPR — three Tier-1/2 center sources with high editorial independence.
 Partisan amplification within one editorial ecosystem was scoring higher than genuine cross-spectrum corroboration.
 This was precisely backwards from what "editorial consensus" means.

 **What Replaced It:**
-Multi-factor consensus scoring (D-020) with orientation spread bonuses (D-021) and reliability caps (D-022).
-Source count remains the baseline, but orientation diversity and tier quality determine whether a cluster can reach front-page tier.
+Multi-factor consensus scoring (D-020) with orientation spread bonuses (D-021).
+Source count remains the baseline (`min(source_count/10, 1.0) × 0.40`), but orientation diversity and tier quality determine the final score.

 **Lesson:**
 Source count measures volume.
 Editorial consensus measures independence-weighted convergence.
 These are different things.
 Optimizing for count alone rewards echo chambers.